jingGM/GND/readme.md

 It make take several tries to choose correct threshold for registration

-### 4. Draw masks:
+### 4. Draw traversability maps:
 After register all the points together, you will get a big map.
+Draw the traversability map with the 5 colors:
+- obstacles (buildings and trees): Red: #FF0000
+- off-road terrain (traversable grass): green: #00FF00
+- driveways: blue: #0000FF
+- stairs or curbs: yellow: #FFFF00
+- not-mapped areas: black: #000000
+- fully traversable areas (sidewalks, concrete areas, ramp, and etc.): white: #FFFFFF